 (10) SCU Research Institutes are expected to influence and drive research collaboration and performance by fostering linkages within the University and with external partners (national and international).

-(11) SCU Research Institutes will provide a platform for the establishment of Research Programs, and the academic communities and expertise contributing to these, to enable research excellence.
+(11) SCU Research Institutes will provide a platform for the establishment of Research Centres, and the academic communities and expertise contributing to these, to enable research excellence.

 (13) Research Institutes are operated within the Research Portfolio under the management of the DVCR.